 The motherless Asclepius was then brought up by his father who gave him the gift of healing and the secrets of medicine using plants and herbs.
 Asclepius was also tutored by Cheiron, the wise centaur who lived on Mt.
 Pelion.
 Asclepius had many children - two sons: Machaon and Podaleirios, and four daughters: Iaso, Panacea, Aceso, and Aglaia.
 In some traditions he was married to Hygeia, also a goddess of health; in another version she was his daughter and Asclepius married Epione.
 The descendants of Asclepius, who continued in the art of medicine and healing, were known as the Asclepiads.
 Machaon, for example, helped Menelaos when he was wounded in the Trojan War, but the most famous doctor of the family was undoubtedly Hippocrates.

-At Epidaurus there was also the columned Abato or Enkoimeterion in which patients, after having gone through several purification rituals, slept overnight and awaited dreams where the god would appear and offer cures and remedies.
+At Epidaurus, there was also the columned Abato or Enkoimeterion in which patients, after having gone through several purification rituals, slept overnight and awaited dreams where the god would appear and offer cures and remedies.
 The cures would then later be self-administered or carried out by resident priests in the more complex cases.
 Thankful patients often left votive offerings at the site, sometimes depicting the body part which had been cured.
-The site also had a 6000 seat theatre (340-330 BCE) which is the best preserved theatre in Greece and still in use today.
+The site also had a 6000-seat Greek theatre (340-330 BCE) which is the best-preserved theatre in Greece and still in use today.